Joey Logano: 2017: Championship 4 to missing the playoffs

-At Kansas on May 13, Logano entered sixth on points.
+At Kansas on May 13, Logano entered sixth in points.
 He had a rough race that saw him fall from second on the start to mid-pack.
-Logano battled setbacks such as a speeding penalty, and a cut tire which caused him to stay mid-pack for the rest of his race.
-Logano was charging towards the top-ten, when his car's brakes broke, causing him to crash Danica Patrick and cause a fiery accident.
+Logano battled setbacks such as a speeding penalty and a cut tire, which caused him to stay mid-pack for the rest of his race.
+Logano was charging towards the top ten when his car's brakes broke, causing him to crash into Danica Patrick and cause a fiery accident.
 The accident led to Aric Almirola being injured and airlifted to a local hospital for evaluation.
 Logano was visibly shaken following the wreck in a post-race interview.
 His contention to make it to the playoffs immediately started to fade away.
 His best finishes after Richmond were third at Michigan and his fourth-place finish at Indianapolis.

 After a series of bad races, Logano missed the playoffs by one spot, finishing behind Kyle Larson after having finished second at Richmond.
 This is the first time Logano missed the playoffs since his last year with Joe Gibbs Racing in 2012.
-Due to his encumbered win, Logano's chance at a championship ended with his runner-up finish as after Darlington, he was in a must-win situation since the maximum points available in a race was sixty points as Logano was more than that many points away and points didn't matter anymore to make the playoffs.
-Ironically, the driver that benefited off of Logano's misfortune was Matt Kenseth, who barely made the playoffs by only about 100 points over Logano, keeping Logano out of the playoffs, reminiscent of their 2015-2016 feud.
+Due to his encumbered win, Logano's chance at a championship ended with his runner-up finish, as after Darlington, he was in a must-win situation since the maximum points available in a race were sixty points, as Logano was more than that many points away, and points didn't matter anymore to make the playoffs.
+Ironically, the driver who benefited from Logano's misfortune was Matt Kenseth, who barely made the playoffs by only about 100 points over Logano, keeping Logano out of the playoffs, reminiscent of their 2015–2016 feud.
 He then had consistent finishes like his seventh at Chicagoland Speedway, and fourth at Talladega.
 He finished the season with a 6th-place finish at Homestead-Miami Speedway.
 He finished the season seventeenth in the points standings.